 The New York City Department of Health (NYC DOH) has developed guidelines for cleaning up mold contamination.
 These guidelines are widely used in the construction industry and recommend six levels of mold removal based on the square footage of the mold and whether or not the mold is located within the home's HVAC system.
 Following the NYC DOH's guidelines, available online, calculate the remediation level needed.

-The cleanup process is the same for Level 1 and Level 2 mold remediation and comprises these steps:
+The cleanup process is the same for Level 1 and Level 2 mold remediation and is comprised of these steps:

 - Repair the water problem.
 This will help prevent new mold spores from growing.

 - Isolate the contaminated area.
 Close all doors and windows between the contaminated area and other rooms of the home for both levels.
 For Level 2 remediation, also cover all doorways and any other openings with 6 mil polyethylene sheeting.
 Seal all seams of the sheeting with duct tape and slip openings in the sheeting to enter the contaminated area.

 - Suppress dust.
 Do this by misting the contaminated areas.

 - Remove materials.
 Remove all wet and mold-damaged porous materials.
 Check with your supervisor and reference Environmental Protection Agency (EPA) documents on mold remediation if you're not sure which materials to remove.

 - Place materials in plastic bags.
 Discard all wet and moldy materials in plastic bags that are at least 6 mil thick, double-bag the materials, and tie the bags closed.
 The bags can be disposed of as regular trash once the outside of the bags are wiped with a damp cloth and detergent solution prior to leaving the contamination area.